-Applic cant's Name: Evalua ator's Name: Rank: string e completing this evaluation and recommendation, please review the ent standards that may be mandatory by discipline-related accrediting e assess the applicant's qualifications and performance on each of the agencies .
-Then, - 1.
+Applic cant's Name: Evalua ator's Name: Ra nk: string e completing this evaluation and recommendation, please review t ent standards that may be mandatory by discipline-related accredit e assess the applicant's qualifications and performance on each of t ting agencies .
+Then, 1.
 Are the applicant's academic credentials appropriate for tenure?
 If "No" or "Questionable", please comment: Yes No Questionable 2.
 Has the applicant completed at least five (5) years of full-time teaching at the college level (note: do not count teaching as an adjunct, summers, overloads, or as a graduate assistant)?
 If "No" or "Questionable", please comment : Yes No Questiona ble